Dimension theory and degenerations of de Jonqui\`eres divisors: De Jonqui eres divisors on nodal curves of compact type

-where the sum is over the preimages $q\in Y$ of the nodes of $\mathscr{X}_0$, and $d_{i,Y}=\deg D_{i,Y}$.
 We therefore have a way to go from de Jonquières divisors on a nodal curve of compact type to de Jonquières divisors on its smooth components, where the coefficients of the nodes must of course satisfy the equality in (\ref{eq:vanish}).